 SFU Library collections policy statement

-One Collection, One Library, Multiple Locations
+One Library, One Collection, Multiple Locations

 Purpose